KCL-BMEIS/KCL-DGX-cluster-documentation/DGX_fair_use_guidelines.md

 The most important aspect of fair and effective use of the GPU cluster is to balance and maximize GPU compute utilization.
 This is vital, not just for fair usage amongst your colleagues, but also for improving the speed of your own work.
-In addition, it would handle the reduction in efficiency inherited from the scheduler and from the fragmentation of hardware resources.
+In addition, it would handle the reduction in efficiency inherited from the scheduler and from the fragmentation of hardware resources, as we have many users running small training sessions on the cluster.

 GPU compute utilization refers to the percentage of a GPU's processing power actively used at a given time.
 This **DOES NOT** refer specifically to the GPU memory (VRAM)  utilization.
 The important message is that the higher the GPU compute